Amy Jephta hails from Mitchell’s Plain, Cape Town and works variously as a filmmaker, playwright, screenwriter, director

 Amy’s outreach work includes serving as chairperson for Women Playwrights International (WPI), a global NPO that aims to create opportunities and space for women playwrights and currently operates in over 40 territories worldwide.
 She sits on the advisory board for CASA, an annual award for women playwrights that facilitates connections between writers in Canada and South Africa.
 In 2015, she co-founded the African Women Playwrights Network, a two year digital networking project funded by the UK Arts and Humanities Research Council.
 She has edited a collection called Contemporary Plays by African Women, due for release in 2019 by Methuen.

-Amy has previously been named as one of the Mail & Guardian's 200 Top Young South Africans, is the 2017 recipient of the national Eugene Marais Prize for Drama for her play, Kristalvlakte, and the 2019 Standard Bank Young Artist Award Winner for Theatre.
+Amy has previously been named as one of the Mail & Guardian's 200 Top Young South Africans, is the 2017 recipient of the national Eugene Marais Prize for Drama and the 2019 recipient of one of South Africa’s highest art accolades, the Standard Bank Young Artist Award for Theatre.
 A former lecturer at the University of Cape Town, Amy now focuses on producing for film and television via her company, PaperJet Films.

 Cv available upon request.